TeamDevDev/professional-development-week-seven-through-sixteen-starter/writing/review.md

 - **SE-5**: Uses effective oral and written communication methods to explain both the technical and product-use details of a software artifact.

-The following list itemizes the three types of activities and two types of assessments in Computer Science 203 and illustrates their connection to the course learning objectives:
+The following list offers additional insights into the assessment strategy for the Software Engineering course:

 - *Course Activities*:
   - **Executive Summaries**: